-- Former Chief Executive Officer and Founder of Blue Marble Micro Limited, a start-up that designs and implements microinsurance ventures for the underserved in emerging markets.
-Blue Marble is owned by nine multinational insurance entities and, in collaboration with other institutions, aims to advance food security, financial inclusion and micro-entrepreneurship. - Served as the Global Chief Economist and Risk Strategist of Guy Carpenter Company LLC, a reinsurance and risk management operating company of Marsh & McLennan, and President of GenRe Capital Consultants, where she led the global advisory arm of General Reinsurance. - Before joining industry, had an academic career of over fifteen years.
+- Former Chief Executive Officer and Founder of Blue Marble Micro Limited. - Served as the Global Chief Economist and Risk Strategist of Guy Carpenter Company LLC, a reinsurance and risk management operating company of Marsh & McLennan, and President of GenRe Capital Consultants, where she led the global advisory arm of General Reinsurance. - Before joining industry, had an academic career of over fifteen years.
 Was a tenured Professor of Finance at Villanova University where she held the Thomas Labrecque Chair in Business. - Upon joining industry, was an Adjunct Professor at the Wharton School, University of Pennsylvania where she held the Laurence and Susan Hirsch Chair in International Business.
-She is currently a Senior Research Fellow of the Wharton Risk Management and Decision Process Center, University of Pennsylvania.
+She is currently a Senior Research Fellow of the Wharton Risk Management and Decision Process Center, University of Pennsylvania. - Holds a Ph.D. in Finance and Investments from the University of Texas, an M.B.A. in Finance and a B.B.A. with honors in Accounting from St. Mary's University.